Indonesian literature: Blurred distinctions

 Oral literature is, of course, assessed by other means than written manifestations, and field-work is one of these means.
 However, in the written literature, too, poetry may have been recorded which had originated as oral literature.

 Overview

 During its early history, Indonesia was the centre of trade among sailors and traders from China, India, Europe and the Middle East.
 Indonesia was then a colony of the Netherlands (ca. 1600–1942) and Japan (1942–45).
-Its literary tradition was influenced by these cultures, mainly those of India, Persia, China and, more recently, Western Europe.
+Its literary tradition was influenced by the cultures of India, Persia, China and, more recently, Western Europe.
 However, unique Indonesian characteristics cause it to be considered as a separate path and tradition.

 Chronologically Indonesian literature may be divided into several periods: